troughton/troughton.github.io/_posts/2018-09-21-spherical-gaussians.markdown

 > Update: Matt Pettineo has integrated this new method into [The Baking Lab](https://github.com/TheRealMJP/BakingLab).
 If you want to take a look you can find it under the 'Running Average' and 'Running Average Non-Negative' solve modes.

-As I progress on my thesis, I hope to uncover more of the reasoning behind _why_ it works so well, and I'm also hopeful it can find applications for this in other encoding schemes ([Ambient Dice](https://research.activision.com/t5/Publications/Ambient-Dice/ba-p/10284641), perhaps?)
+As I progress on my thesis, I hope to uncover more of the reasoning behind _why_ it works so well, and I'm also hopeful it can find applications for this in other encoding schemes ([Ambient Dice](https://research.activision.com/t5/Publications/Ambient-Dice/ba-p/10284641), perhaps?).

 _While testing this, I used [Probulator](https://github.com/kayru/Probulator), a useful open-source tool for testing different lighting encoding strategies.
 The source code for the implementation of this method within Probulator is below._